St. Francis of Assisi and how he created the first Nativity scene in 1223

 Christmas traditions from old times

-This whole setup, with a real baby included, was made possible with the help of his friend John Velita who happened to be a knight.
-This first nativity in history was staged in a cave situated in the woods near Greccio.
+This whole setup, with a real baby included, was made possible with the help of his friend John Velita, who happened to be a knight.
+They staged this first nativity in history in a cave situated in the woods near Greccio.